railsstudent/ng-spanish-menu/README.md

 - ~~Create a card to display description, quantity and price for now~~
 - ~~Create Menu item component that displays description and price.
 Customer edits quality and clicks add button to order (done)~~
 - Create shell component to host smart and dumb components (Nati)
-- Create Menu component that iterate food and drink choices to render menu items (Connie)
+- ~~Create Menu component that iterate food and drink choices to render menu items (Connie)~~
-- Create Menu card component the content project food question and food choices (Connie)
+- (I think it is a good udea) Create Menu card component to content project food question and food choices
 - Test components with Storybook
 - Someone who is good at UX (Not me!!!!) will design the application layout
-- Create github action to Deploy to github page
+- Create github action to Deploy to github page (Connie)
-- Build storybook as a standalone application
+- (Optional) Build storybook as a standalone application

 # Data